 Artist in residence programmes in schools

-Young people shouldn't be excluded from the Scheme just because they attend a school.
+Young people shouldn't be excluded from funding just because they attend school.

-Where an activity is part of the school curriculum ie, part of a programme that involves learning and assessment, we'd expect the project to be supported through Ministry of Education resources.
-If an artist in residence programme has been introduced to support the arts curriculum it would not be eligible for CCS support.
+If an activity is part of the school curriculum (part of a programme that involves learning and assessment) we expect it should be supported through Ministry of Education resources.
+If an artist in residence programme has been introduced to support the arts curriculum it would not be eligible for funding.

-The committee should determine which projects are a priority for funding: you should aim to demonstrate that significant benefits will be delivered to the community, possiblty through the involvement of other schools or community groups.
+The panel will decide which projects will receive funding.
+Your application should show that significant benefits will be delivered to the community, possibly through the involvement of other schools or community groups.